Frontier Fiber Internet Gig-Speed Coverage Across America

 What equipment does Frontier include?

 Frontier includes a free router with all plans.
-The 1 Gbps and above tiers include an eero Pro 6E Wi-Fi 6E router at no extra cost.
+As of July 2026, the 1 Gbps and 2 Gbps tiers include an eero Pro 7 Wi-Fi 7 router, and the 5 Gbps tier includes an eero Max 7 — at no extra cost, with whole-home Wi-Fi included on 1 Gig and faster plans.

 Where is Frontier Fiber available?